- § 301.

 (p) The Commissioner shall promulgate regulations for purposes of implementing this section.76 Del.
 Laws, c.
 64, § 1; 80 Del.
 Laws, c.
 404, § 1; 81 Del.
 Laws, c.
 207, § 5; 82 Del.
 Laws, c.
 73, § 1;

-(a) The Office of Value-Based Health Care Delivery is established to reduce health-care costs by increasing the availability of high quality, cost-efficient health insurance products that have stable, predictable, and affordable rates.
+(a) The Office of Value-Based Health Care Delivery is established within the Department to reduce health-care costs by increasing the availability of high quality, cost-efficient health insurance products that have stable, predictable, and affordable rates.

 (b) For purposes of this section:

 (1) “Affordability standard” means as defined by the Department in regulations promulgated under this section using information collected under paragraphs (c)(2) and (c)(3) of this section and may include any of the following:

 1. Historical rates of trend for existing products.